reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 There is plenty to know about DynamoDB for building a good understanding for which we should refer to the official documentation.
 We will only skim through the important concepts in this section which is essential for designing our applications.

 ### Tables, Items and Attributes
-Like all databases, a table is the fundamental component of DynamoDB where we store our data.
+Like all databases, **a table is the fundamental component of DynamoDB where we store our data**.
 DynamoDB tables are schemaless.
-Other than the primary key, we do not need to define any extra attributes or data types when we create a table..
+Other than the primary key, we do not need to define any additional attributes when we create a table..

-A table contains one or more items.
-An item is composed of attributes, which are different elements of data for a particular item.
+**A table contains one or more items.
+An item is composed of attributes, which are different elements of data for a particular item**.
 For example, an item in a Customer table might have a Name attribute, an email attribute, a phone attribute, and more.
 They are similar to columns in a relational database.
 We also specify the type of the attribute that can be simple types like strings and numbers or composite types like lists, maps, or sets.

 We do not require most of the attributes for every item.
 This allows for a more flexible data model than a relational databases.
 We can store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
 This is an established design pattern called a single table design for storing multiple different entity types in a single table.

-We have one exception to the flexible model of DynamoDB items -- each item must have the attribute(s) for the defined primary key of the table to uniquely identify an item.

 ### Uniquely Identifying Items in a Table with Primary Key
 The primary key is used to uniquely identify each item in an Amazon DynamoDB table.
 A primary key is of two types: